-- 1. Each TSO shall perform coordinated Operational Security Analyses at least at the following time horizons: - a) Year-Ahead; - b) Week-Ahead; - c) D-1; and - d) intraday. - 2.
-Each TSO shall perform Operational Security Analyses for each of the time horizons specified in Article 16(1) in N-Situation by simulating each Contingency from the TSO's Contingency List in accordance with Article 11 of [NC OS] and verifying that the Operational Security Limits defined in accordance with Article 6(5) and Article 6(6) of [NC OS] in the (N-1)-Situation are not exceeded. - 3.
+- 1. Each TSO shall perform coordinated Operational Security Analyses at least at the following time horizons: - a) Year-Ahead; - b) Week-Ahead, when applicable according to Chapter 2Article 14; - c) D-1; and - d) intraday. - 2.
+Each TSO shall perform Operational Security Analyses for each of the time horizons specified in Article 16(1) in N-Situation by simulating each Contingency from the TSO's Contingency List in accordance with Article 13 of [NC OS] and verifying that the Operational Security Limits defined in accordance with Article 8(5), Article 8(6) and Article 8(8) of [NC OS] in the (N-1)-Situation are not exceeded. - 3.
 When simulating each Contingency in accordance with Article 16(2), each TSO shall take into account the capabilities of the Significant Grid Users as mentioned in Chapter 2 of [NC OS]. - 4.
-TSOs shall coordinate between them their Operational Security Analyses in accordance with the Article 12(2) and Article 13(3) of [NC OS] and in accordance with Article 19 of this Network Code, in order to verify that Operational Security Limits affecting their own Responsibility Areas are not exceeded. - 5.
+TSOs shall coordinate between them their Operational Security Analyses in accordance with the Article 12(3) and Article 13(3) of [NC OS] and in accordance with Article 19 of this Network Code, in order to verify that Operational Security Limits affecting their own Responsibility Areas are not exceeded. - 5.
 Each TSO shall use as a minimum Common Grid Models described in Article 12, Article 13, Article 15 and where relevant Article 14 to perform the Operational Security Analyses referred to in Article 17 and Article 18.